AyushCodez/LastMile/README.md

 - **Real-time Matching**: Efficiently matches riders with drivers based on location, ETA, and intent.
 - **JWT Authentication**: Secure, stateless authentication across all services.
 - **Real-time Updates**: Live location tracking and status updates.
-- **Infrastructure**: Containerized with Docker, orchestrated with Kubernetes (optional), and uses PostgreSQL (with PostGIS) and Redis.
+- **Infrastructure**: Containerized with Docker, orchestrated with Kubernetes (optional), and uses PostgreSQL and Redis.

 ## Architecture & Services